danbarnes/danbarnes.github.io/poetry.md

 ---
 layout: page
-permalink: /songwriting/
+permalink: /poetry/
-title: songwriting
+title: Songwriting
-description: This is an inactive hobby.
+description: Songwriting is an inactive hobby.
 Back to it someday!
 ---

 <ul class="post-list">